 Super moms need a new model of self-care

-I mentioned working with a client who told me that she “flowed like a river.”
 Part of the issue is how we glorify supermoms as they erode their physical and mental health.

-Many super moms are rethinking their priorities and here is how I advise my clients (and you) to do just that.
+Many super moms are rethinking their priorities, and here is how I advise my clients (and you) to do just that.

 1. Observe your thoughts.
 Stop.
 Breathe.
 Chill.
 Take a deep breath.
 What comes up?
 Learn to notice your thoughts instead of acting on them automatically.